[?] Subscribe To This Site

 Gross motor control refers to the movements of the large muscles of the body.

-Children learn new gross motor skills by practicing until a particular skill is mastered.
+Children acquire new gross motor skills by practicing a movement or activity until that particular skill is mastered.

 • body awareness – for improved posture and control